The Hardest Thing

 Outperforming passive benchmarks after fees is very hard.
 Many studies have documented just how hard, showing that few active funds beat such benchmarks over a long period of time.
 That said, outperforming is not the hardest thing; there is something much harder.

 The hardest thing in the investment business is seeing your investors (in aggregate) actually benefit from any of your outperformance.
-This is so difficult because it requires your investors to behave unemotionally in their buy/sell decisions and not chase past performance to their detriment.
+This is so difficult because it requires your investors to behave unemotionally in their buy/sell decisions.
+They should not chase past performance to their detriment.

 As we know, though, most investors behave very emotionally, buying high only after periods of outsized performance, and selling low only after periods of underperformance.
 That is precisely what happened in the case of the Marketfield Fund.